WheteThunger/ModularCarCodeLocks/README.md

 ```

 - `AllowDeployOffLift` (`true` or `false`) -- Whether to allow players to deploy code locks to cars that are not currently on a lift.
 This is `false` by default to be consistent with how key locks work.
-- `AllowEditingWhileLockedOut` (`true` or `false`) -- Whether to allow players to edit cars at lifts when they are not authorized to the car's code lock.
+- `AllowEditingWhileLockedOut` (`true` or `false`) -- Whether to allow players to edit a car at a lift when they are locked out of the code lock (i.e., when they are not authorized to the lock).
 This is `true` by default to be consistent with how key locks work.
+Setting this to `false` will make it impossible for unauthorized players to edit the car.
 - `CodeLockCost` -- The amount to charge a player when crafting a code lock automatically.
 - `CooldownSeconds` -- Cooldown to prevent players from using this plugin to make locks faster than the game naturally allows with crafting.
 Configure this based on the crafting speed of locks on your server.